thedodd/wither/docs/migrations-overview.md

 Interface for schema migrations.

-As your system evolves over time, you may find yourself needing to evolve the data in your databases along with your models.
-This will keep your database clean, and will allow you to evolve your data at a more rapid and controlled pace.
+As your system evolves over time, you may find yourself needing to alter the data in your databases in a way which does not fit in with the standard `Model` lifecycle.
+Using the migration system will keep your database clean, and will allow you to evolve your data at a more rapid and controlled pace.

 Migrations are controlled by implementing the [Migrating](./trait.Migrating.html) trait on your `Model`s.
 This couldn't be more simple, so let's look at an example of an [`IntervalMigration`](./struct.IntervalMigration.html).